plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

 - Connection to other existing Stargate on the network
 - Wi-Fi support (Station + SoftAP)
 - Support three type of Stargate (Movie/SG1/Atlantis/Universe)
+- Support automatic ring homing
+      - Support HALL sensor
+      - Support optic sensor

+# Secondary objectives

+- Should be easy to configure
+      - Easily import or export (json file)
+- Should have a mode to test all sensors, motors, light etc.. without restriction for debugging purpose.
+- Debug console, accessible from TCP/IP or UART.

+# Wish objectives

+- Support automatic OTA check and download.
+Including all assets (audio/web/etc..)